 Outpatient treatment facilities focus on outpatient care.
 They provide outpatient treatment to individuals who have already detoxed from the substance and made it a few weeks in recovery.
 It may also include individuals who are unable to commit full-time to their treatment.
 Outpatient care may include weekly group therapy or individual counseling follow-ups.

-Many people will transition from an inpatient option to outpatient care.
+Many people will transition from an inpatient option to outpatient care due to long waiting periods for outpatient psychotherapy and the high resource requirements of inpatient treatment, among other things.
 Inpatient vs outpatient rehab doesn’t have a better option.
 It depends more on where you are at in your treatment.
 Another big difference between the two is the ability to chat with a professional when you need it most.
 As an outpatient, you are limited to a phone call or visit with your medical professional.

 What to Expect From Inpatient Rehab Treatment Centers